 Since October 2014, our Division 25 Kiwanis Clubs merged with Division 21, linking Trumbull County with the rest of the Mahoning Valley region.
 The new division is called 26.
 Several of our members often attend meetings at A La Cart in Canfield.
 One of our members was the first to have a new Kiwanis Club license plate on her car!
 See info at oplates.com.
 A portion of the extra cost of the license plate comes back to Kiwanis.

-For the October 2016-September 2017 fiscal year, our officers are President, Bob Wujcik; Vice President Alma Griffith; Sergeant at arms Charlie Strum; Secretary Elizabeth Yura; Treasurer, Kathy Wujcik.
+For the October 2018-September 2019 fiscal year, our officers are President, Nancy Hoffman; Vice President Alma Griffith; Sergeant at arms Charlie Strum; Secretary Elizabeth Yura; Treasurer, Kathy Wujcik.